delivel-tech/RatedLayoutsFork/README.md

 ## Features

 - **Layout Rating System**: Rates levels based on layout design, and fun gameplay.
 It doesn't focus on the decoration and more on the actual gameplay of the level!
-- **New Blueprint Stars**: Earn blueprint stars by completing classic rated layout levels!
+- **New Blueprint Stars**: Earn Blueprint stars by completing classic rated layout levels!
+- **New Planets Collectables**: Earn Planets Collectables by completing platformer rated layout levels!
 - **New Blueprint Creator Points**: Earn Blueprint Creator Points whenever you get a rated layout level!
 - **Seamless Integration**: Works alongside the existing rating system, this won't replace the current rating system but rather provide an alternative.
 - **Improved Demon Ratings**: More accurate demon ratings by introducing new difficulty value, making demons has more value depending on their actual difficulty.